-Finley: Detroit chief to help free wrongfully convicted
+Finley: Detroit police chief vows help to free the innocent

 Nolan Finley and Ingrid Jacques discuss wrongful convictions; later, they comment on the Detroit Public Schools' search for a superintendent.

 Inmates languishing in Michigan prisons for crimes they didn’t commit have a better shot at freedom because of a commitment Detroit Police Chief James Craig is making to finding the truth.

 Craig met this week with attorneys from the Innocence Clinic at the University of Michigan and pledged the full cooperation of his department in helping investigate wrongful conviction cases involving Detroiters.

 That means requests for evidence will be expedited, detectives will help determine if crucial evidence still exists, police will assist with DNA and other testing and the cold case unit will help track down those who actually committed the crimes.
 Craig assigned Deputy Chief David LeValley of the detective bureau as liaison to the clinic.

 “This is big,” says David Moran, head of the UM initiative that has already freed a half-dozen inmates who were wrongly convicted in Wayne County.
 “It could cut years off the process” of proving innocence.

 Craig says he called the meeting in response to Detroit News coverage and commentary on the Wayne County cases, all of which took years to resolve even after compelling evidence surfaced that the wrong person had been sent to prison.

 “This is a horror story,” Craig said, after hearing from Moran examples of both police and prosecutor bungling that led to bad convictions.
 “I’m always passionate about the victims of crime.

 “But when someone is wrongly accused, I’m also passionate about getting to the truth.”